Byrum Brown

-Byrum Brown (born September 29, 2004) is an American college football quarterback who plays for the South Florida Bulls.
+Byrum Brown (born September 29, 2004) is an American college football quarterback for the Auburn Tigers.
+He previously played for the South Florida Bulls.

-Early life
+Early life & education

 Brown attended Rolesville High School in Rolesville, North Carolina, where he completed 464 of 758 passes for 8,122 yards and 87 touchdowns to 21 interceptions, and rushed for 2,074 yards and 26 touchdowns.
 He committed to play college football at the University of South Florida.
+He graduated from USF magna cum laude in fall 2025 with a degree in Health Sciences with a 3.77 GPA.